lmstudio-ai/venvstacks/README.md

 * This project does NOT support combining arbitrary virtual environments with each other.
-  Instead, it allows larger integrated applications to split up their Python dependencies into distinct layers, without needing to download and install multiple copies of large dependencies (such as the `pytorch` ML/AI framework).
+  Instead, it allows larger integrated applications to split up their Python dependencies into distinct layers, without needing to download and install multiple copies of large dependencies (such as the PyTorch ML/AI framework).
 The environment stack specification and build process helps ensure that shared dependencies are kept consistent across layers, while unshared dependencies are free to vary across the application components that need them.
 * The `venvstacks` Python API is *not yet stable*.
 Any interface not specifically